solidjerryc/plot_for_paper/README.md

 # plot_for_paper
-A sample python script to generate standard graph for paper based on matplotlib.
+A simple python script to generate standard graph for paper based on matplotlib.

 The font file should be put into ~\Anaconda3\Lib\site-packages\matplotlib\mpl-data\fonts folder.